 Dr. Hearn enjoys helping patients and clinicians gain a clearer understanding of nerve and muscle conditions through electrodiagnostic medicine.
 Her research focuses on electrodiagnostic strategies to evaluate peripheral neurologic conditions.
-She enjoys teaching nationally with colleagues, interviewing and learning from experts on podcasts, and building content for continuous certification examinations in electrodiagnostic medicine.
+She enjoys teaching nationally with colleagues, building content for continuous certification examinations in electrodiagnostic medicine and serving on the Editorial Board of the journal Muscle & Nerve.
 In 2021, she received the Surinderjit Singh Young Lectureship Award and a Scientific Impact Award from the American Association of Neuromuscular & Electrodiagnostic Medicine.

-Dr. Hearn also has a passion for and commitment to medical education, serving as the PM&R residency program director and the PM&R educational faculty lead in electrodiagnostic and neuromuscular medicine.
+Dr. Hearn also has a passion for and commitment to medical education, serving as the PM&R residency program director and interim Associate Chair of Education & Professional Development.
 At University of Michigan Medical School, she co-leads the preclinical musculoskeletal curriculum for first year medical students.
 She is enthusiastic about seeking innovative ways to kindle and guide discovery, enhance mentorship and feedback exchange between faculty and learners, and harness technology to improve clinical and educational efforts.
 She was recognized with Department of PM&R’s Silver Crutch Teaching Award in 2016 and Michigan Medicine’s Program Director Excellence Award in 2020.